 People using Sony’s cameras have faced a long-term issue of the availability of third-party lenses.
-They had only to choose from some of the Sony or Samsung lenses, which were although good, but expensive in the prices.
+They had only to choose from some of the Sony or Samsung lenses, although good, but expensive in the prices.

 The Tamron 28-77 mm is an excellent standard zoom lens with quality-built material and is quite affordable.